The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Small, dense LDL particles, which more readily penetrate the arterial wall

-• Oxidized LDL, which triggers endothelial injury, immune activation, and inflammatory plaque formation (7)
+• Oxidized LDL, which triggers endothelial injury, immune activation, and inflammatory plaque formation within the arterial wall.
+(7)

 These pathological changes are strongly influenced by insulin resistance, chronic inflammation, oxidative stress, poor diet quality, environmental toxic exposures, and broader metabolic dysfunction—rather than by total cholesterol levels in isolation.

-Myth #2: The Lower Your Cholesterol, the Better
+Myth #2: Lower Cholesterol Is Not Always Better

 Lower cholesterol is not inherently better.
-In some cases, excessively low cholesterol can be harmful.
+In some cases, very low cholesterol levels may increase health risks, particularly when cholesterol suppression interferes with hormone production and neurological function.

 The body requires cholesterol to synthesize critical hormones, including: